JONSASSE/432-2018/slides/class18/README.md

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class18) are now available.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class18) will appear as they become available.

+Today's class will focus on building regression models for count outcomes, in particular Poisson regression models and Negative Binomial regression models.
+The data set comes from the `HSAUR` package, which I've added to our list of [packages to install](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD).

-Today's class will focus on building regression models for count outcomes.
-See [Chapter 18 of the Course Notes](https://thomaselove.github.io/432-notes/modeling-a-count-outcome-in-ohio-smart.html#where-to-read-this-chapter-1) for more on this topic.
+- See [Chapter 18 of the Course Notes](https://thomaselove.github.io/432-notes/modeling-a-count-outcome-in-ohio-smart.html#where-to-read-this-chapter-1) for more on this topic.

 ## Announcements at the start of class